OwenK2/Boids-Flocking-Simulation/README.md

 Boids are simulated birds that exhibit flocking behavior.

 # How to run
-Download as a zip and run the following code
+Download as a zip, extract, and run the following code
 ```
 make run
 ```